 The teenage ontologist hunts for signs as to their "true" self, their "true" calling, from dreams to signs and early childhood portent, confirmations and affirmations of their interiority's relevance to the outside world.
-A belief in the metaphysically destined: Do you feel you've been chosen by God for a special task to accomplish here on Earth?
+A belief in the metaphysically destined: "Do you feel you've been chosen by God for a special task to accomplish here on Earth?
 I do."
-Addrey Wollen fills in gaps for us: kind of nonhierarchical commitment to experience, the deeply romantic and shamefully grotesque living side-by-side, alongside a desperate desire for mothers two whose image promises, in all its blinding light, a way out of whatever current withering the teenage proto-subject exists in, and into the truest actualization of their internality.
-This pinnacle is an identity legitimized by external society as high-value.
+Audrey Wollen fills in gaps for us: "a kind of nonhierarchical commitment to experience," the deeply romantic and shamefully grotesque living side-by-side, alongside a desperate desire for mothers whose image promises, in all its blinding light, a way out of whatever current withering the teenage proto-subject exists in, and into the truest actualization of their internality.
+This pinnacle is an identity whose primary value stems from its legitimation by